Melkeydev/go-blueprint/docs/docs/creating-project/project-init.md

 - `--name`: Specifies the name of the project (replace "my-project" with your desired project name).
 - `--framework`: Specifies the Go framework to be used (e.g., "gin").
 - `--driver`: Specifies the database driver to be integrated (e.g., "postgres").
+- `--skip-git`: Specifies whether you want to avoid initializing git.

 Customize the flags according to your project requirements.